tomjspain/mecPortal-experiment1/_learn/methods_land.md

         <a href="methods_surv.html"> Bayesian Estimation of MECs </a>
         </h2>
       </header>
-	    <p> Get more detials on the Bayesian estimation procedures along with MCMC algorithms </p>
+	    <p> Get more details on the Bayesian estimation procedures along with MCMC algorithms </p>
   </div>

 </section>